-- 14.2 Eligibility.
+14.2 Eligibility.
 New employees shall not be eligible for vacation leave during probation, although vacation leave shall accrue from the beginning of employment.
 Up to 40 hours of vacation may be taken after satisfactory completion of probation.
-Upon request, the City, may allow an employee to use earned vacation days during probationary periods. - 14.3 Maximum Accrual.
-Employees shall be required to take one (1) week of vacation per year, but may only accrue up to 240 hours of vacation leave with pay. - 14.4 Scheduling.
+Upon request, the City, may allow an employee to use earned vacation days during probationary periods.

+14.3 Maximum Accrual.
+Employees shall be required to take one (1) week of vacation per year, but may only accrue up to 240 hours of vacation leave with pay.

+14.4 Scheduling.
 Supervisors shall schedule vacation for their respective employees with due consideration for the desires of the employees and the City's work requirements.
 Vacation schedules may be amended to allow each supervisor to meet emergency situations.
 In the event that more than one (1) employee has requested the same vacation period off and the workload does not permit all employees to have that period off, the supervisor shall first ask for any volunteers who are willing to reschedule their request.
 In the event there are insufficient volunteers, preference shall be granted on the basis of Division seniority provided, however, that each employee may only exercise their seniority for vacation bidding once per calendar year, notwithstanding the vacation bidding process for Operations employees.

 Operations employees will bid twice annually for vacation leave based on their Division seniority.
 Each Operations employee will have two (2) business days once they receive notification to place their bid.
+Each employee will have a designated four (4) hours within a day to place their bid.
+Bidding may begin as early as 7:00 AM and end as late as 7:00 PM during days of operation.
 Once the most senior Operations employee places a bid, the next senior employee will be allowed to bid and so on.
-If an Operations employee misses the deadline for their bid, the next senior Operations employee will be allowed to bid.
+Employees may bid before their appointed bidding period begins, if the employee immediately before them in seniority has already completed their bid.
+The employee is not obligated to bid early.
+If an Operations employee misses the assigned date and time deadline for their bid, the next senior Operations employee will be allowed to bid.
+The employee that did not bid during their bidding time will be able to bid as soon as they are available.
+However, they can only bid on available vacation periods.